-Over the past 11 years (2007-2017), Fort Drum has conducted mist net surveys at more than 300 sites throughout the installation and captured more than 4,000 bats, of which, 44 were Indiana bats, and over 375 were northern long-eared bats.
+Over the past 14 years (2007-2020), Fort Drum has conducted mist net surveys at more than 800 net locations throughout the installation and captured more than 4,000 bats.
+There were 46 captures of Indiana bats (of which 43 were unique individuals), and 406 captures of northern long-eared bats (of which 399 were known unique individuals).

 All evidence now suggests that suspected Indiana bat use within the Training Area is most likely periodic foraging or exploratory movement activity by bats from the known colony in the Cantonment Area.
 Acoustic detections continue to document activity in these same areas.
 Due to the extensive declines of Indiana bats in the Glen Park Hibernaculum and on Fort Drum, we expect no changes to this historic use.
 It is unlikely that the Indiana bats utilizing the Cantonment Area and BCA will leave this historic core range as long as suitable roosting and foraging habitat remains available.
-Utilizing all available information and the revised assumptions, Fort Drum contends that as long as all conservation measures and project descriptions are followed, no proposed activity will have any adverse effect to Indiana bats on Fort Drum Military Installation during 2018-2020.
+Utilizing all available information and the revised assumptions, Fort Drum contends that as long as all conservation measures and project descriptions are followed, no proposed activity will have any adverse effect to Indiana bats on Fort Drum Military Installation during 2021-2023.